-A single origin coffee has the most original and unaltered flavour profile, while a coffee blend combines the elements of various beans.
+A single origin coffee has the most original and unaltered flavor profile, while a coffee blend combines the elements of various beans.
 Single origins tend to have an exotic taste, are bolder and more robust, while a coffee blend balances it out with different beans that complement each other.
-[Keep reading FAQs to learn to make coffee]

 There are two main types of coffee bean: Coffee Robusta and Coffee Arabica.
-Coffee Robusta are a lower grade of beans, and are grown at lower altitudes.
+Coffee Robusta are a lower grade of beans and are grown at lower altitudes.
 They are easy to maintain and are more disease resistant, meaning that they produce more.
 They also contain a larger amount of caffeine.
 Coffee Arabica make up for more than three-quarters of beans sold worldwide.
 They are referred to as gourmet coffee beans but only have half the amount of caffeine that Coffee Robusta has.
-[Keep reading FAQs to learn to make coffee]

 Fair trade is a non-profit organization that aims to improve the lives of all types of farmers around the world.
 For a coffee farm to receive the official Fair Trade Certification, it must adhere to highly regulated standards.
 They must pay their workers a fair, living wage, they must employ strategies for environmental sustainability on the property, and finally they must adopt healthy, ethical business practices.

-Direct trade is a very different approach to coffee sourcing.
+Direct trade is a different approach to coffee sourcing.
 Instead of approaching importers who buy coffees (Fair Trade and not) from around the world, direct trade roasters work out deals with farmers directly.
-[Keep reading FAQs to learn to make coffee]

 You can drink coffee while you are pregnant, although it is recommended to limit the amount of caffeine you consume to around 200mg – which is about the equivalent of two mugs of coffee.